coleifer/peewee/docs/peewee/sqlite.rst

   and the first write creates a `reserved lock <https://sqlite.org/lockingv3.html#locking>`_.
-  Because the acquisition of the lock is deferred until actually needed, it is possible that another thread or process could create a separate transaction and write to the database after the BEGIN on the current thread has executed.
+  Because the acquisition of the lock is deferred until actually needed, it is possible that another thread or process could create a separate transaction and write to the database.
 * *Immediate* - a `reserved lock <https://sqlite.org/lockingv3.html#locking>`_
   is acquired immediately.
-In this mode, no other database may write to the database or open an *immediate* or *exclusive* transaction.
+In this mode, no other connection may write to the database or open an *immediate* or *exclusive* transaction.
 Other processes can continue to read from the database, however.
 * *Exclusive* - opens an `exclusive lock <https://sqlite.org/lockingv3.html#locking>`_